awsdocs/aws-lambda-developer-guide/doc_source/samples-listmanager.md

 # List manager sample application for AWS Lambda<a name="samples-listmanager"></a>

 The list manager sample application demonstrates the use of AWS Lambda to process records in an Amazon Kinesis data stream\.
 A Lambda event source mapping reads records from the stream in batches and invokes a Lambda function\.
-The function function uses information from the records to update documents in Amazon DynamoDB and stores the records it processes in Amazon Relational Database Service \(Amazon RDS\)\.
+The function uses information from the records to update documents in Amazon DynamoDB and stores the records it processes in Amazon Relational Database Service \(Amazon RDS\)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/sample-listmanager.png)